jkeam/finance-web/README.md

 3. Update `banks.txt` with your bank and credit card names, each on it's own line

-4. Update `flip.txt` with the banks that need to be flipped to matched credit card deductions
+4. Update `credit-card.txt` that are only credit cards

 5. Import